Manichaeism: Figurative use

 The terms "Manichaean" and "Manichaeism" are sometimes used figuratively as a synonym of the more general term "dualist" with respect to a philosophy, outlook, or world-view.
 The terms are often used to suggest that the worldview in question simplistically reduces historical events to a struggle between good and evil.
 For example, Zbigniew Brzezinski used the phrase "Manichaean paranoia" in reference to U.S. president George W. Bush's worldview (in The Daily Show with Jon Stewart, 14 March 2007); Brzezinski elaborated that he meant "the notion that he [Bush] is leading the forces of good against the 'Axis of evil.
 Author and journalist Glenn Greenwald followed up on the theme in describing Bush in his book A Tragic Legacy (2007).

 The term is frequently used by critics to describe the attitudes and foreign policies of the United States and its leaders.

 Philosopher Frantz Fanon frequently invoked the concept of Manicheanism in his discussions of violence between colonizers and the colonized.

 In My Secret History, author Paul Theroux's protagonist defines the word Manichaean for the protagonist's son as "seeing that good and evil are mingled."
 Before explaining the word to his son, the protagonist mentions Joseph Conrad's short story "The Secret Sharer" at least twice in the book, the plot of which also examines the idea of the duality of good and evil.

+Historian Barbara Alice Mann used the term to describe Hewitt's constructed good and evil dichotomy between orenda and otkon.
+She argues that Uki (in her view, a synonym for orenda) is a complementary twin to otkon, mirrored in the story of the twins in Haudenosaunee mythology and thus not actually manichaean.